 Please note, however, that without HTTP cookies and HTML5 local storage, you may not be able to take full advantage of all our Site features and some parts of the Site may not function properly.

 Please note that rejecting cookies does not mean that you will no longer see ads when you visit our Site.

 - COOKIES AND TRACKING TECHNOLOGIES USED ON NAVIGANT’S SITE

-The following table sets out details of the individual cookies we use and the purposes for which we use them:
+Click here to view details of the individual cookies we use and the purposes for which we use them.

-We provide the chart below as a courtesy for all users outside of Germany, but we are not obligated to maintain or update it.
+We provide the chart as a courtesy for all users outside of Germany, but we are not obligated to maintain or update it.
 We are not responsible for third-party sites and their privacy practices as it relates to opt-outs from tracking activities.
-The following third-parties that collect information from you on our Site have given us notice that you may obtain information on their policies and practices, and in some instances opt-out of certain of their activities, as follows:
+The third-parties that collect information from you on our Site have given us notice that you may obtain information on their policies and practices, and in some instances opt-out of certain of their activities.

 A cookie (sometimes referred to as local storage object or LSO) is a data file placed on a device.
 Cookies can be created through a variety of web-related protocols and technologies, such as HTTP (sometimes referred to as “browser cookies”), and HTML5.